expo/expo/docs/README.md

     // Your code goes in here
     ```

-    {/* To add a title, just enter it right after language, in the code block starting line: */}
+    {/* To add a title, enter it right after the language, in the code block starting line: */}
     ```js myFile.js
     // Your code goes in here
     ```